-- Serve as a member of the SST. - provide a list of available professionals for outsourced referrals (Appendix 4). - serve as a liaison between school, parents and external evaluator (for social/emotional concerns) - support intervention plans as needed

-- observe students with emotional/social needs - value individual students and honor confidentiality
+- Serve as a member of the SST. - Provide a list of available professionals for outsourced referrals. - Serve as a liaison between school, parents and external evaluator (for social/emotional concerns) - Support intervention plans as needed - Observe students with emotional/social needs - Value individual students and honor confidentiality